-Friend ls Church, located at 4020 North College Street, Newberg, OR 97132.
-Youth Application Adult Application Medical Forms (parts A, B and C).
-Remember parents and scouts to sign and date these forms.
-NOTE: Part C is required by the BSA for all campouts exceeding 72-hours (ie Summer Camp) Photocopies front and back of all medical insurance cards Youth Protection Certification (BSA required for all adults only) Troop 520 Resource Survey For Adults (page 29) Troop 520 Vehicle & Driver Information Form (page 30) Photocopies front and back of adult drivers license and proof of automotive insurance E-mail address and phone contact info for you and/or your scout so we may add you to our troops Scoutlander e-mail distribution list.
-E-mai I Phone Paren t: Parent: (Home) (Cell) Scout: : Scout: (Home) (Cell)
+Frier nds Church, located at 4020 N North College Street, Newberg, OR 97132.
+Youth Application Adult Application Medical Forms (parts A, B and date these forms. and C).
+Remember parents and scouts to sign and NOTE: Part C is required b (ie Summer Camp) y the BSA for all campouts exceeding 72-hours Photocopies front and back of all medical insurance cards Youth Protection Certification (BSA required for all adults only) Troop 520 Resource Survey For Adults (page 25) Troop 520 Vehicle & Driver Information Form (page 26) Photocopies front and back of adult drivers license and proof of automotive insurance E-mail address and phone you to our troops Scoutland contact info for you and/or your scout so we may add der e-mail distribution list.
+E-mail Phone Parent: Parent: (Home) (Cell) Scout: Scout: (Home) (Cell)